Sexuality in India: Social attitudes and legal frameworks

-On 6 September 2018, the Supreme Court unanimously ruled that Section 377 is unconstitutional as it infringed on the fundamental rights of autonomy, intimacy, and identity, thus legalizing homosexuality in India.
+A major focal point of modern sexual politics has been the legal status of the LGBT community.
+On 6 September 2018, the Supreme Court of India unanimously ruled that Section 377 of the Indian Penal Code was unconstitutional, as it infringed on the fundamental rights of autonomy, intimacy, and identity.
+This landmark decision effectively legalized consensual homosexual relations in India.